MatthewJDavis/matthewjdavis.github.io/_posts/2018-07-29-create-azure-automation-job-powershell.md

 As it's been a while since I have used Azure automation and runbooks, and after being inspired by recently watching this [channel 9 video] to complete the task with PowerShell (something I had done previously but not for ages), I've decided to write it up here.

-If not already installed, install the AzureRM PowerShell module
+Install the AzureRM PowerShell module if it is not already on the system

 ```powershell
 Install-Module -Name AzureRM